React Native Setup

 Pushy.toggleInAppBanner(true);

-These methods must only be called from within your App.tsx file, and should not be invoked from within a React.JSX.Element method, or any other project file.
+These methods must only be called from within your App.tsx file, and should not be invoked from within a component lifecycle method, or any other project file.

 Note: Please make sure to add the android.permission.VIBRATE permission declaration within your android/app/src/main/AndroidManifest.xml if you'd like the notification to vibrate the device.